Ananya-Joshi/ananya-joshi.github.io/genai.md

 📄 Joshi, A., Wilder, B., and Rosenfeld, R. "Actionable Data Monitoring in Modern Data Streams."
 Knowledge Discovery and Data Mining (SIGKDD) Doctoral Consortium, 2024.

 📄 Joshi, A., “Data Monitoring for Large-scale Public Health Data.”
-AAAI Conference on Artificial Intelligence Doctoral Consortium 2025.
+AAAI Doctoral Consortium 2025.

 📄 Joshi, A. "Creating an Automated Ideological Transformer Using Moral Reframing".
 Princeton University Thesis, A+